cursey/kanan/README.md

 `python --version` and you should get a response.
 4. Run the batch file `kanan.bat` as an administrator.

 You can run `python kanan.py -h` for more usage information.
+For best results, run kanan before launching mabi and keep it running in the background.

 ## Features
 Look in the scripts directory for a full list of mods provided with kanan.